RightsDocketRightsDocket

 Not yet as a named standard — but the regulatory framework effectively mandates what C2PA provides.

 EU AI Act Article 50 requires that AI-generated or AI-manipulated content be “marked in a machine-readable format” and detectable as such.
 Enforcement begins August 2, 2026, with penalties of up to 15 million EUR or 3% of global annual turnover.
 The EU’s draft Code of Practice on AI-Generated Content (published December 2025, final version expected June 2026) explicitly recommends C2PA Content Credentials as the metadata layer, alongside imperceptible watermarking.
-While the regulation does not mandate C2PA by name, C2PA is the only open standard that satisfies the technical requirements at scale.
+While the regulation does not mandate C2PA by name, C2PA is the leading open standard used to satisfy those technical requirements at scale.

-U.S. Copyright Office requirements do not reference C2PA, but the USCO’s human authorship and AI disclosure mandates create a documentation need that C2PA manifests directly address.
+U.S. Copyright Office requirements do not reference C2PA, but the USCO’s human authorship and AI disclosure mandates create a documentation need that C2PA manifests can support.
 When registering AI-assisted works, applicants must file a Limitation of Claim that distinguishes human-authored elements from AI-generated elements.
-A C2PA manifest with properly structured assertions provides the evidentiary foundation for this disclosure.
+The broader evidentiary foundation still comes from contemporaneous documentation and review, not from the manifest alone.

 California SB 942 (effective January 2026) requires large AI providers to disclose AI involvement in generated content.
 California AB 853 (effective January 2027) requires platforms to detect and surface provenance data on uploaded content.